rdkit/rdkit-js/README.md

 The project is leveraging web assembly to rollout a subset of the RDKit functionality that is relevant in any javascript context.
 The WASM module bundled with this package is compiled directly from the RDKit source code.

-The functionality included in RDKit-JS is decided by the RDKit community, thus if you use this package, your voice matters.
+The functionality included in RDKit-JS is decided by the RDKit core team and its community.
+If you use this package, your voice matters.

 ## Install